 Tina Easley is an assistant teacher in our Pre-K classroom and also supervises Childcare on Shabbat and Holidays.
 She joined our staff in 1998 and has always enjoyed working with children.
 Tina has an adult daughter and in her free time likes to exercise, read, and spend time with her family.

-Shirley Williams is an assistant teacher in one of our infant classroom.
+Shirley Williams is an assistant teacher in our infant classroom.
 She joined our staff in 2003 after working in the public school system.
 Shirley has lived in Philadelphia all her life and enjoys reading, music, and travel.

 For the 2017-18 Calendar click here